Avian & Exotics

 Before Beecroft Animal Specialist and Emergency Hospital, Dr Maguire practised in referral and specialist avian and exotic animal-only hospitals in Manhattan and Long Island, New York.
 She was also the resident zoo and wildlife veterinarian at the Singapore Zoo and Jurong Bird Park for two-and-a-half years.

-Beecroft’s Avian & Exotics established in 2019 as the first specialty service that delivers advanced medical and surgical care for exotic pets in Singapore.
-Our dedicated team of consists of Exotics Companion Mammal Specialist and avian veterinarian, Dr Rina Maguire, Exotics Companion Mammal Resident Dr Athena Lim, and Dr Jamie Casey, exotics veterinary intern.
-The department is also supported by a whole team of exotics nurses that are experienced and trained in all facets of avian and exotic pet medicine.
+Beecroft Avian & Exotics was established in 2019 as the first specialty service that delivers advanced medical and surgical care for exotic pets in Singapore.
+Our dedicated team is led by an exotics companion mammal specialist and avian veterinarian, Dr Rina Maguire, and an exotics companion mammal resident Dr Athena Lim.
+The department is also supported by a team of exotics nurses that are experienced and trained in all facets of avian and exotic pet medicine.

 Beecroft Avian & Exotics Veterinary Clinic

 With our expertise and diagnostic capabilities, regular annual wellness checks can uncover underlying disease processes early.
-Our Avian & Exotics team are experienced in picking up subtle hints of illness and confirm them with diagnostic tests (where necessary) before a serious problem develops.
+Our team is experienced in picking up subtle signs of illness and confirming them with diagnostic tests (where necessary) before a serious problem develops.

-The screening starts with questions on your pet’s husbandry, socialisation, and nutrition before moving on to a physical examination.
+The screening begins with questions about your pet’s husbandry, socialisation, and nutrition before proceeding to a physical examination.
 From there, we may recommend diagnostic testing if there are concerns for abnormalities.
-It is important to get a new pet checked out before allowing them to socialise with other pets at home and adhere to a quarantine period (at least 4 weeks for birds).

 Wellness screening tests may include: